 Founded in 2009 by Brian Acton, Jan Koum WhatsApp got acquired by Facebook on February 2014 for $19B.
-In 2016 it was integrated more and more in Facebook products which allowed WhatsApp to focus more on interactions between its users and businesses.
+In 2016 it was integrated more and more in Facebook products and business model which allowed WhatsApp to focus more on interactions between its users and businesses.
 In 2018 WhatsApp rolled out customers’ interactions services, and it started to make money on slow responses from companies.
 We don’t know precisely how much revenues WhatsApp makes as it is not specified in Facebook Inc. financial statements.

 WhatsApp origin story

 Koum and Brian Acton who had previously spent 20 years combined at Yahoo founded WhatsApp in 2009.

 “It started with me buying an iPhone; I got annoyed that I was missing calls when I went to the gym.”